simers228/RecruiterAI/README.md

 1. Clone this repository to local computer

-2. Rename the directory to reflect the new project name
+2. Rename the directory to your preffered file name

-3. Create a new virtual environment
+3. Create a new virtual environment contained to a venv folder

    - Windows: `python -m venv ./venv`
    - Mac: `python3 -m venv ./venv`